Advanced Painting With Acrylics

 Knowing these rules does not in any way guarantee that an artist's work will be accepted by a gallery, art show, competition, fair, exhibition, etc. The true value of knowing the basics of aesthetics is that an artist then has an expanded knowledge of the physical and visual structure of a painting and a good frame of reference for reviewing their own artwork as well as other artwork.

-I have found that at this juncture, in the last classes with advanced painting students, a refresher on some painting basics is helpful.
+I have found that at this juncture, in the last classes with advanced painting students, a refresher on painting basics is helpful.
 By this time, most students have advanced in their skills and personal style and are feeling stable and positive about their progress.
-So a return to some elementary principles has the effect of giving students an overview of their development from their beginning painting experience to entering into advanced status.
+So a return to some elementary principles on materials, composition, design and inspiration has the effect of giving students an overview of their development from their beginning painting experience to entering into advanced status.

 Design: What It Means Today